 The concrete barrels that were added to the cellar in 2013 are a novelty in Alto Adige.
 Their round shape allows gentle fermentation and saves energy – vineyard for vineyard.
 The barrels are aesthetically pleasing and have become a popular visitor attraction at the wine estate.

 Cultivation of the Traminer grape variety in the vicinity of the village once called “Tremine” was documented in 1145 and is the source of the town’s name.
 Since the 19th century, the variety became known as “Gewürztraminer” due to its beguiling spicy fragrance.

-This variety yields elegant dry wines with harmonious acidity in the South Tyrol (Südtirol-Alto Adige) Alps.
+This variety yields elegant dry wines with harmonious acidity in the Alto Adige mountains.
 Wine was first known in the Adige Valley when the Rhaetian people inhabited it around 400 B.C.
-The region’s wines were highly appreciated at the banquets of Roman emperors and its popularity among aristocrats and clergy spread north of the Alps in the Middle Ages.
-The historic importance of Tramin-Termeno, the little wine village south of Lake Kaltern-Caldaro, is documented in frescos in churches like St. Jakob in neighbouring Kastelaz or in the numerous aristocratic residences like the 16th century Ansitz Langenmantel.
-Inquisitive visitors can follow the fascinating history of various regional rulers on their journeys in South Tyrol.
+The region’s wines were highly appreciated at the banquets of Roman emperors and their popularity among aristocrats and clergy spread north of the Alps in the Middle Ages.
+The historical importance of Tramin-Termeno, the little wine village south of Lake Kaltern-Caldaro, is documented in frescos in churches like St. Jakob in neighbouring Kastelaz or in the numerous aristocratic residences like the 16th century Ansitz Langenmantel.
+Inquisitive visitors can follow the fascinating history of various regional rulers on their journeys in Alto Adige.